Germany shuts down Islamic Center Hamburg – DW – 07/24/2024

 The IZH is an organization that is considered an extension of the Iranian regime in Germany and is thought to have a large influence over certain mosques and associations, according to Germany's domestic intelligence services.

-The IZH is being probed for "spreading aggressive antisemitism," Faeser said on Wednesday, saying that raids against the group in November established proof of connections to Hezbollah and led to Wednesday's ban.
+The IZH is being probed for "spreading aggressive antisemitism," Faeser said on Wednesday, adding that raids against the group in November established proof of connections to Hezbollah and led to Wednesday's ban.

 In a statement, the Interior Ministry said that it "banned the Hamburg Islamic Centre and its affiliated organizations throughout Germany to date, as it is an Islamist extremist organization pursuing anti-constitutional objectives".